p2ms-optimization/pysne-web/docs/documentation/api-reference.md

 - [Algorithms](algorithms.md) — conceptual overview of the clustering + SPO pipeline.
 - [User Guide](user-guide.md) — practical walkthrough of defining and solving a system.

-!!! note "Help complete this page"
-    One piece is still unconfirmed: `generate_sobol_points` (`pysne.initialization.sampling`) — used throughout to generate the initial Sobol-sampled populations for both clustering and SPO, but its source hasn't been shared yet.